 Our pre-occupation with British budget speeches is well-founded.
-It’s a time to digest unwelcome news about tax hikes on just about everything.
-And, of course, a time to hear about training and welfare initiatives.
-It’s also a time to calculate who are the winners and who are the losers.
+Not least, because it’s a time to digest unwelcome news about tax hikes on just about everything.
+And, of course, a time to hear about training and welfare initiatives…and the roll-out of Universal Credit.
+It’s also a time to calculate who are the winners and who are the losers in 2018.
 Now, that’s a very British preoccupation.

 And, so this year’s Autumn budget is little different to all the others that have preceded it.
 Except for…well, just about everything really.
-Because Philip Hammond needs some serious help to give this year’s budget speech.
+Because this is the final Budget speech before the country leaves the EU in March 2019.
+So, realistically, Philip Hammond needs some serious help to give this year’s budget speech.
 Put the policy to one side.
 Will he have a coughing fit?
 Will there be an prankster or, will the scenery fall down?
 Anything could happen!
 But, fortunately, history is definitely on his side.

 Because we have a preoccupation with our budget history.
 Budget interest dates back to the first annual Budget in the 1720’s when Sir Robert Walpole was Chancellor of the Exchequer.
 But we can thank another of his former colleagues as Chancellor of the Exchequer, William Pitt, who used his Budget speech to introduce a temporary measure.
 That was the innovation of income tax.
 Temporary?